Valley of the Gods - Moki Dugway - Muley Point

 March - November.
 Winter trips available if weather permits.

-4 years old (Please call if you have younger explorers)
+4 years old.
+(Call us if you have a younger explorer.)

 Departure time 2 hours before sunset

 $139 - Adults

 Everyone knows that Sunrise and Sunset in Monument Valley is magical.
 What they don’t know is they can get the same experience in Valley of the Gods without sharing it with hundreds of other people.
 We’ll drive you through monolithic sandstone towers and then climb up the Moki Dugway ascending 1200 feet in less than 3 miles of steep switchbacks.
 With breathtaking views in every direction you’ll be grateful you skipped the crowds and joined us for a sunset you’ll never forget.

 - Sprinter Van or 4×4 Van dependent on road conditions

 - Valley of the Gods – monolithic sandstone towers

 - Sunset on the edge of Cedar Mesa

 Easy.
 Suitable for all ages and mobility.

 - Comfortable shoes